matzsoft/adventofcode/tools/adventOfCode/README.md

 ### Year Subdirectories

-The year subdirectories should ultimately contain one file for each problem (day01.swift through day25.swift), a directory named input, and a directory named testfiles.
-The input directory contains the problem data for each problem.
-For example the problem data for day07.swift is in input/day07.txt.
-The testfiles directory contains any test data for each problem.
-For example any test data for day07.swift would be in testfiles/day07*.txt.
+The year subdirectories should ultimately contain one file for each problem (`day01.swift` through `day25.swift`), a directory named **input**, and a directory named **testfiles**.
+The **input** directory contains the problem data for each problem.
+For example the problem data for day07.swift is in `input/day07.txt`.
+The **testfiles** directory contains any test data for each problem.
+For example any test data for day07.swift would be in `testfiles/day07*.txt`.

 The format of the problem and test data is the same.
 They consist of a header, a separator, and the problem data from the Advent of Code website.

 The first line of the header is the expected result for Part 1 of the problem.
 The second line of the header is the expected result for Part 2 of the problem.
 Either or both of these first two lines can be blank.
-This indicates that the expected value is either not yet known or irrelevant (some tests are only valid for one part of the problem).
+A blank line indicates that the expected value is either not yet known or irrelevant (some tests are only valid for one part of the problem).

 The remaining lines of the header are optional.
 They are used for extra parameters that relate to the data.
 For example some tests use a different limit than the actual problem.